Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/introduction-to-processors.md

 In the images shown above, the player moves forward at a constant speed, regardless of how far the joystick is pushed upward.

-To apply the Processor, add it to the Binding, as shown in the image below.
+To apply the Processor, add it to the binding, as shown in the image below.

 ![An example of a Normalize Vector 2 Processor setup in the Input Action Asset Editor](./Images/Processors-NormalizeAsset.png)